Raremon! The Tokyo Bay Raid (JP)

 Tentomon: “Yoohoo!
 Digimon to Izzy!”

-Though the scene is translated just fine, Koushirou said he was practicing manzai 「漫才」, which is a traditional style of comedy with two players, a silly player, boke 「ボケ」, and a serious player, tsukkomi 「突っ込み」.
+Though the scene is adapted just fine, Koushirou said he was practicing manzai 「漫才」, which is a traditional style of comedy with two players, a silly player, boke 「ボケ」, and a serious player, tsukkomi 「突っ込み」.
 Izzy is just practicing comedy, which is disappointing in that we’ll never get to see Izzy acting out a vaudeville routine.

 [Koushirou delivers comedy goldfish]